vippsas/vipps-developers/faqs/pos-integrations-faq.md

 ## How can I save the customer's phone number?

 Vipps does not send the customer's phone number to the merchant.
-When a customer enters the phone number on the Vipps landing page, that is only used by Vipps to send a push alert in Vipps.
+When a customer enters the phone number on the landing page, that is only used by Vipps to send a push alert in Vipps.
 The number is not passed on to the merchant.

 If the POS integration is implemented so that the customer's phone number